davidolivefarga/advent-of-code-2024/day8/README.md

 -   `p1`
 -   `p1 + nv`, `p1 + 2 * nv`, `p1 + 3 * nv` and so on until we reach the bounds of the map
 -   `p1 - nv`, `p1 - 2 * nv`, `p1 - 3 * nv` and so on until we reach the bounds of the map

+**Note:** I learned, after submitting the solution, that the input is carefully crafted in such a way that if `v = (x, y)`, then `gcd(x, y) = 1`...
+So again, we won't have interior antinodes and we could simply the solution by skipping the whole normalization part.
+However, given that I took the effort to do it, I decided to leave it there, to make the solution more generic.

 ```js
 const EMPTY_TILE = ".";